20 Best Things to Do in Glacier National Park

 8. Loula’s Cafe (Whitefish, MT)

-Located right in Whitefish, Loula’s Cafe is my favorite place to grab breakfast outside of the park.
+Located right in Whitefish, just a few miles west of West Glacier, Loula’s Cafe is the best—and my favorite—place to grab breakfast on the west side of Logan Pass!

-My photo surely doesn’t do it justice, but believe me, this small-town local diner is worth going out of the way for!
+Now, it’s worth noting that my bad photo surely doesn’t do justice, but believe me, this small-town local diner in downtown Whitefish is worth going out of the way for!

 Yelp: Loula’s Cafe